 As with other inhaled medicines, BREO ELLIPTA can produce paradoxical bronchospasm, which may be life threatening.
 If paradoxical bronchospasm occurs following dosing with BREO ELLIPTA, it should be treated immediately with an inhaled, short-acting bronchodilator; BREO ELLIPTA should be discontinued immediately; and alternative therapy should be instituted.

-Hypersensitivity reactions may occur after administration of BREO ELLIPTA.
-There have been reports of anaphylactic reactions in patients with severe milk protein allergy after inhalation of other powder products containing lactose; therefore, patients with severe milk protein allergy should not take BREO ELLIPTA [see CONTRAINDICATIONS].
+Hypersensitivity reactions such as anaphylaxis, angioedema, rash, and urticaria may occur after administration of BREO ELLIPTA.
+Discontinue BREO ELLIPTA if such reactions occur.
+There have been reports of anaphylactic reactions in patients with severe milk protein allergy after inhalation of other powder medications containing lactose; therefore, patients with severe milk protein allergy should not use BREO ELLIPTA [see CONTRAINDICATIONS].

 Decreases in bone mineral density (BMD) have been observed with long-term administration of products containing inhaled corticosteroids.
 The clinical significance of small changes in BMD with regard to long-term consequences such as fracture is unknown.
 Patients with major risk factors for decreased bone mineral content, such as prolonged immobilization, family history of osteoporosis, postmenopausal status, tobacco use, advanced age, poor nutrition, or chronic use of drugs that can reduce bone mass (e.g., anticonvulsants, oral corticosteroids) should be monitored and treated with established standards of care.
 Since patients with COPD often have multiple risk factors for reduced BMD, assessment of BMD is recommended prior to initiating BREO ELLIPTA and periodically thereafter.
 If significant reductions in BMD are seen and BREO ELLIPTA is still considered medically important for that patient's COPD therapy, use of medicine to treat or prevent osteoporosis should be strongly considered.